jameshiew/geometric-prefix-sketch-gpt-5/DESIGN.md

 > **Note on scaling:** We store `S(P)` as the raw sampled total (ints or f64).
 At query time we divide by \(q(|P|)\).
 If you need integer‑only outputs, precompute reciprocals (or fixed‑point factors) per depth and apply them on read.

+> **Depth cap trade-off:** For (α \to 1) the inclusion table would otherwise grow without bound, so we cap the realizable depth at 200 000 entries.
+Any depth beyond that is defined to have \(q = 0\) and therefore estimates to zero.
+This keeps memory bounded while allowing high-α sketches to function; it simply means “requested prefixes deeper than the table” behave as if they were never sampled.

 ---

 ## Why this works & what’s new